 Comparison Sites - Why does Google breaks it's own Rules?

 I have a personal hatred of comparison sites.
 They are most well known in the travel industry, Trivago, Trip Adviser, Expedia.
 In short, I believe they are opportunists!! and I think they know it.
-They rely on group think in the industry and the fact they have deeper pockets I think Google should put a stop to it.
+They rely on group think in the industry and the fact that they have deep pockets.
+I think Google should put a stop to it.
 Strong words?
 Let me explain.

 They are an unnecessary distortion of the market, creaming money off the top in exchange for doing almost nothing.